htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 This section contains additional information specific to running HTCondor on Windows.
-In order to effectively use HTCondor, first read the overview chapter
+In order to effectively use HTCondor, first read the overview chapter (section `High Throughput Computing (HTC) and its Requirements <../overview/high-throughput-computing-requirements.html>`__) and the user’s manual (section `Welcome to
-(section `1.1 <HighThroughputComputingHTCanditsRequirements.html#x4-40001.1>`__)
-and the user’s manual
-(section `2.1 <WelcometoHTCondor.html#x13-130002.1>`__).
+HTCondor <../users-manual/welcome-to-htcondor.html>`__).
 If
-administrating or customizing the policy and set up of HTCondor, also read the administrator’s manual chapter
-(section `3.1 <Introduction1.html#x29-1480003.1>`__).
-After reading
-these chapters, review the information in this chapter for important information and differences when using and administrating HTCondor on Windows.
-For information on installing HTCondor for Windows, see section \ `3.2.3 <InstallationStartUpShutDownandReconfiguration.html#x30-1580003.2.3>`__.
+administrating or customizing the policy and set up of HTCondor, also read the administrator’s manual chapter (section `Administrators' Manual Introduction <../admin-manual/introduction-admin-manual.html>`__).
+After reading these chapters, review the information in this chapter for important information and differences when using and administrating HTCondor on Windows.
+For information on installing HTCondor for Windows, see section \ `Installation, Start Up, Shut Down and Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`__.

 Limitations under Windows
 -------------------------